-The Soul Demonica has helped but my enemies keep piling up, seems like I can only fight them but not actually get them out of my way.
-I shouldn’t share this with you but, I had a couple of sexual experiences with… demons.
+“The Soul Demonica has helped but my enemies keep piling up, seems like I can only fight them but not actually get them out of my way.
+I shouldn’t share this with you but, I had a couple of sexual experiences with . . . demons.”

 “What do you mean? have you summoned other demons to have sex?
 You’re out of your mind, completely.
 Not even I had that desire being a demoness.”

-I didn’t summon them; I was in the flock’s house where I found the Trinity’s altar and Jeremy’s head but I had an encounter with two demons, I’m assuming protecting the place from outsiders.
-In order to scape, I had to come up with a bizarre strategy but at least it worked.
+“I didn’t summon them; I was in the flock’s house where I found the Trinity’s altar and Jeremy’s head but I had an encounter with two demons, I’m assuming protecting the place from outsiders.
+In order to scape, I had to come up with a bizarre strategy but at least it worked.”
+Uttered Sheryl shamedly.

 “No wonder you are so weak, they’re plucking out your powers, through your fluids to be more specific, is not the act of sex but what is produced after.
-That ectasis, is their driven, and they can drain you while you are on it.”
+That ecstasy, is their driven, and they can drain you while you are on it.”

-OH no, so what, I’m going to keep weakening?
-How do I stop it?
+“OH no, so what, I’m going to keep weakening?
+How do I stop it?”
+Spoke Sheryl.

 “For starters stop having sex with them, fight them instead.
 If the Soul Demonica isn’t working for you anymore, then that’s the reason, you need to reacquire your lost powers.

-Go visit the depths of hell and proclaim what is yours, well mine…
+Go visit the depths of hell and proclaim what is yours, well mine . . .

-You been there twice, so you might find again your way out.”
+You been there twice, so you might find again your way out.

-“I made it clear from the beginning I’m just a guide.
+I made it clear from the beginning I’m just a guide.
 You got to put the hard work to call yourself a real Demonica, otherwise, the book won’t recognize you as one and eventually

 won’t be of any use at least not the one you expect.”
+Expressed the demoness.

-Thank you, Lilith, Ill promise as soon I finish this, I will deliver back your powers.
+“Thank you, Lilith, Ill promise as soon I finish this, I will deliver back your powers.”
+Spoke Sheryl confidently.

 “I expect no more than what I offered, and stoop up for yourself or nobody else will.
-That’s a way of beating your enemies or at least to falter their strength.”
+That’s a way of beating your enemies or at least to falter their strength.

-“If it serves you, when I was a powerful demoness, a pivotal foundation of my powers was my confidence.”
+If it serves you, when I was a powerful demoness, a pivotal foundation of my powers was my confidence.”
+Uttered the demoness.

-I’ll keep those words in my mind Lilith, thank you for being such a great counselor and guide.
-No wonder you were a Leader.
+“I’ll keep those words in my mind Lilith, thank you for being such a great counselor and guide.
+No wonder you were a Leader.”
+Spoke Sheryl.

 “That’s how powerful I was, without having to do much, I made my will upon others.”